 James reviews the extraordinary show ‘Hannah Ryggen: Woven Histories’ at Modern Art Oxford here

 Review for Frieze of the exhibition Pity and Terror: Picasso’s Path to Guernica at the Reina Sofia in Madrid, staged to mark the 80th anniversary of both the painting and the fascist bombing of the Basque town in 1937.

-The exhibition ‘Kaleidoscope’ at Modern Art Oxford , again reviewed for Frieze,was part of the gallery’s 50th anniversary celebrations.
+The exhibition ‘Kaleidoscope’ at Modern Art Oxford was part of the gallery’s 50th anniversary celebrations.
 James’ review for Frieze is here.

-I enjoyed going behind the scenes at Heathrow to research this piece about the experience of passing through an airport — the curious, weightless state we enter when we have checked in our luggage and passed security but haven’t yet left the ground.
+James went behind the scenes at Heathrow to research this piece for The Independent about the experience of passing through an airport — the curious, weightless state we enter when we have checked in our luggage and passed security but haven’t yet left the ground.

 Here are a trio of reviews of books about Beat Generation related themes, all for the Independent: first, a review of Jack Kerouac’s lost novella This Haunted Life; second, of Barry Miles’ biography of William Burroughs; third, of Iain Sinclair’s American Smoke.